-Safety should be a major consideration when buying a car.
-While there are standardised ratings for new cars, it can be trickier to judge how older cars stack up.
-However, you can check the safety performance on a range of used cars with Used Car Safety Ratings (UCSR).
+Safety should be the major consideration when buying a car.
+While there are standardised ratings for new cars, it can be trickier to know how older cars are faring.
+However, you can learn the general safety performance of used cars with Used Car Safety Ratings (UCSR).

-UCSRs are based on how cars performed in real-world incidents from 1990 until 2013 where someone was killed or seriously injured.
-Data was collected from over seven million road accidents in Australia and New Zealand.
-This information was used to generate a safety rating based on how well the vehicle protected both drivers.
+UCSRs are based on data from 8.8 million real-world incidents where someone was killed or seriously injured.
+Statistics were sourced from police across Australia and New Zealand.
+This information was used to estimate a safety rating based on how well the vehicle protected both drivers.

-As the ratings are based on real-world data, less popular cars or fairly recent models may not be rated.
+It is possible that less popular cars and fairly recent models may not be rated.
 For these vehicles, you should check the Australasian New Car Assessment Program (ANCAP) rating.

 How do USCRs compare to ANCAP safety ratings?

 ANCAP ratings are for new vehicles and are produced under laboratory conditions.
-Each vehicle is put through a range of crash tests and a rating score is generated.
-As no other performance information is available, it is impossible to know how the car actually performs in a crash.
+Each vehicle is put through a range of crash tests and a score is generated.

-UCSRs are based on the actual safety performance of each car in real-world crashes.
+UCSRs are based on the actual safety performance of a car in real-world, public road accidents.
 UCSRs are also useful for old cars where there is no ANCAP rating.
-However, the UCSR only considers the safety of the drivers, not vehicle passengers.
 The ANCAP ratings include front and rear passenger test data in their ratings.

 How else can you judge the safety of a used car?